This guide covers features found only in Hyper Plan Professional Edition. It should be read in conjunction with the Home Edition Quick Start Guide.

 If you are propagating a value using Accumulate maximum you can calculate the critical path to any card by right clicking on that card and selecting Select critical path(s).

 Connections can be exported to and imported from a CSV file along with cards.
-Each type of connection is shown in a separate column and references the connected card using a 0 based index.
+Each type of connection is shown in a separate column and references the connected cards using a 0 based index.

 In the above example the ‘strategy meeting’ card has an outgoing ‘Before’ connection to the card with index 0 (‘review staff benefits’).